The best Presidents' Day sales 2019: a guide to the best deals going on

-The Presidents' Day sales are fast approaching and that not only means a long holiday weekend, but also impressive deals from a plethora of top retailers.
+Presidents' Day sales are officially here and that means savings and deals on TVs, mattresses, appliances and more throughout the long holiday weekend from a plethora of popular retailers.

 To help guide you through all the deals and offers, we've put together a list of the best sales that are currently going on and any upcoming promotions that shouldn't be missed.
 We've also hand-picked the top standout deals that include categories such as electronics, appliances and home items.

-We'll also tell you everything else you need to know about the Presidents' Day sale event such as the date, when the sales start, and what deals you can expect and from what retailers.
+We'll also tell you everything else you need to know about the Presidents' Day sale event such as the date, what sales have already started, and what deals you can expect and from what categories.

 When do Presidents' Day sales start?